modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 WHERE	tu.Deleted = 0
 AND		LOWER(u.UserPrincipalName) = LOWER(@UserPrincipalName)
 ```
->NOTE: This query returns two result sets, one a summary, and the other a list of team membererships
+>NOTE: This query returns two result sets, one a summary, and the other a list of team memberships

 # Comparing Teamwork Analytics SQL and Teamwork Analytics Power BI - FUTURE